Tee-K25/phase-1-project/README.md

 ## VOCAB DECODEd

 VOCAB DECODEd is a vocabulary management and dictionary application.
-It provides a user-friendly interface for organizing books, searching for word definitions, and keeping track of vocabularies associated with each book.
+It provides a user-friendly interface for organizing books, searching for word definitions, and keeping track of vocabulary associated with each book.

 ### Features

 - **Book Management**: Users can add books to their library by entering the book title.
 The added books are displayed under the "My Books" section.
 - **Book Selection**: Clicking on a book title selects it and displays the selected book's title under the "The book's title" section.
 - **Word Search**: Users can search for word definitions by entering a word in the search input field and clicking the "Submit" button.
-- **Dictionary Integration**: The application utilizes the dictionary API to fetch word definitions and part of speech information.
+- **Dictionary Integration**: The application utilizes the dictionary API to fetch word definitions and part-of-speech information.
 - **Display of Word Information**: The retrieved word's definition and part of speech are displayed under the "The word" section.
-- **Vocabulary List**: The app maintains a vocabulary list associated with each book, allowing users to track their learned vocabularies.
+- **Vocabulary List**: The app maintains a vocabulary list associated with each book, allowing users to track their learned vocabulary.
 - **Vocabulary Addition**: When a word is searched, its definition is added to the vocabulary list for the currently selected book.
 - **Interactive Vocabulary Search**: Clicking on a vocabulary in the list triggers another search for that word, displaying its definition.